cnourrcier/mern-stack-backend/readme.md

 - bcrypt: A library for hashing passwords.
 - jsonwebtoken: A library used for secure authentication and data transmission between client and server.
 - validator: A library of string validators and sanitizers.
+- nodemailer: A module for node.js to send emails.

 ## Project Structure